Can You Freeze Blue Cheese?

 The best answer I can come up with is: it depends.
 Blue cheese, just like Brie, freezes quite well, but that doesn’t mean defrosted blue cheese works well in all settings.

-Like with Brie, freezing changes its texture slightly and makes it more crumbly.
+Like with Brie, freezing changes its texture slightly and makes it less creamy (FD).
 The taste might also be somewhat distorted.
 That means that it might not work that great in dishes that depend on its texture.
-In other words, think twice before adding defrosted blue cheese into a salad or cheese platter.
+In other words, think twice before adding defrosted blue cheese to a salad or cheese platter.
 In cooked dishes, on the other hand, it works quite well, as those don’t depend on the creaminess or crumbliness of the product.

 All in all, feel free to freeze the cheese with blue veins, but remember about the constraints.
 It’s probably best if you know for what recipe you’re going to need the cheese, as that helps with the freezing process.
 If you’re not sure how you can use thawed blue cheese, you can find some great examples later in the article.